 - ZERO, Portugal

-By sending the Commission messages, we can pile on the pressure in a very public way and expose their ‘green energy’ lies.
-They’ll also see that Europeans from across the continent are expecting them to take responsibility and not destroy our forests.
+By sending key politicians messages today, we can together pile on the pressure in a very public way and demand that our forests are saved.
+They’ll also see that Europeans from across the continent are expecting them to take responsibility and not burn millions of trees.

-Will you help convince Commission President Ursula von der Leyen and Vice President Frans Timmermans ?
+Will you help convince the key politicians?
 Send a Tweet now!

 Send a tweet